HonzaMat/PyOpenocdClient/README.md

 **PyOpenocdClient** is a Python library for controlling [OpenOCD](https://openocd.org) software tool.

-It allows to send TCL commands from Python programs to OpenOCD &mdash; for instance commands like halt execution of the program, view data in memory, place breakpoints, single-step, ...
+It allows to send Tcl commands from Python programs to OpenOCD &mdash; for instance commands like halt execution of the program, view data in memory, place breakpoints, single-step, ...

+In addition, a console utility is included with PyOpenocdClient that can be used to send Tcl commands to OpenOCD from non-Python software, such as shell scripts.

 Main features of PyOpenocdClient:

-* allow to send any TCL command to OpenOCD and obtain its result;
+* you can send any Tcl command to OpenOCD and obtain its result;

 * shorcuts for quick use of most common OpenOCD commands are provided;